libhal/libhal.github.io/mkdocs/contributor_guide/arm_cortex_m_bringup.md

 This adjustment allows you to use a single script for similar variants by replacing specific parts of the chip identifier with a 'don't care' symbol ('x').
 Think of it like bit masking but for letters.

+For some devices with XIP (eXecute In Place) external flash memory interfaces packages can opt to conan's package "option" feature, allowing the user to specify the size in the command line, their own profile, or set the option directly in the final application `conanfile.py`.

 #### 6. Testing